prateek1verma/tpp-explorer/README.md

 - Computes minimum sample sizes for gene drive detection under different sensitivities/specificities.
 - Visualizes false positive and false negative rates for both individual and pooled samples.
 - Explores the standard error in estimating gene drive carrier frequency.
+- Simulates and ranks candidate pooling designs by their precision (standard deviation), accounting for limits on mosquito samples and diagnostic tests.
+- Simulates estimated prevalence across a range of true values to evaluate the performance of a given pooling design.

 ## 📖 Background